hypercerts-org/hypercerts-org/docs/intro/what-are-hypercerts.md

 ### Next

 Curious and want to learn more?
-Head over to the [whitepaper](whitepaper/whitepaper-intro.md) to dive deeper into the world of hypercerts.
+Head to the next section on [impact markets](intro/impact-markets.md); alternatively, head over to the [whitepaper](whitepaper/whitepaper-intro.md) to dive deeper into the world of hypercerts.

 Or do you want to get started right away?
 Head to the [minting guide](guide/start.md).